 Christine's father abandoned the family when Christine was very young, and her mother earns a meager living selling beads.
 Their only cow- a form of currency for the Maasai- died during a severe drought, and the family’s goats were sold to pay school fees.
 When all the livestock had been sold, Christine could no longer afford to attend school.
 However, after being granted an MGEF scholarship at the beginning of 2016, Christine will be able to realize her dream of being educated.

 Dapash is one of nine children in an impoverished and struggling household.
 With only three goats and a father who is unemployed, the children regularly spend their school breaks working to make ends meet.
 Dapash’s mother collects firewood daily, carrying it 30 kilometers to and from Tanzania to sell.
 The little money she earns is used to buy food and can provide little else.
 In Form 2, Dapash’s education was threatened by her family's poverty.
 In January of 2016, MGEF granted Dapash a scholarship to continue her education.

 Esther was born in 1999 and is the oldest of six children.
 Her family is extremely poor and depends on relatives to survive.
 Esther was brought to MGEF's attention by a local area chief and now attends Moi Girls Secondary School under an MGEF scholarship.

 Evaline’s father married 3 wives and supports 22 children.
 In primary school, Evaline was a hardworking student who performed well academically.
 Because her family was unable to pay for secondary school, Evaline was forced to leave school in 2014.
 In 2016, after her father sold the family’s only cow to pay for school fees, Evaline managed to join the Olooseos Secondary School to continue her studies.
-However, due to her family’s poverty, Evaline is in danger of marriage.
-Currently in Grade 9, Evaline is seeking your support to continue her education.
+However, due to her family’s poverty, Evaline was in danger of marriage.
+After joining MGEF, Evaline is now getting the education she and her family worked so hard for.